-One of the resources which BSA provides for Boy Scout troops is a set of troop program feature guides.
+One of the resources which BSA provides for Scouts BSA Troops is a set of troop program feature guides.
 Youth leaders can use these guides to plan a series of meetings and outings around a single theme.
 You can read more about the various themes available in my post Troop Program Features for Meetings and Outings.

 Our troop is planning a shotgun shooting outing in August, so they will probably be looking at some of the ideas in the Shooting program feature.
 Shooting is always a popular activity with the Scouts and they will enjoy it more if they are prepared.
 So hopefully the youth leadership will present some information to prepare them in the meetings leading up to the outing.